razvii22/Love-Basic-Screensaver/README.md

 # Love Basic Screensaver
- A simple screensaver program i used for practice with love, with a surprise  when it hits the corner :)
+ A simple screensaver program i used for practice with love2d, with a surprise  when it hits the corner :)